Can you get a mortgage for 5 or 6 times your salary?

 Can I get a mortgage 10 times my salary?

-Mortgage lenders don’t typically offer mortgages worth 10 times your salary, but it may be possible to borrow 10 times your salary by adding at least one extra borrower to the mortgage through an Income Boost, or another scheme like Dynamic Ownership.
+Again, it depends.
+Technically, mortgage lenders don’t use income multiples of this size when calculating affordability, but it may be possible to borrow 10 times your salary by adding at least one extra borrower to the mortgage.
+You could do this through an Income Boost or a tenants in common mortgage.

-If you’ve used a Mortgage Calculator and have found that the amount you could afford to borrow with a standard residential mortgage isn’t enough to get your dream home, talk to Tembo.
+If you’ve used a Mortgage Calculator and have found that the amount you could afford to borrow with a standard residential mortgage isn’t enough to get your dream home, talk to us.
 We specialise in helping buyers, movers and remortgagers increase their affordability and boost their buying budget.
+It’s why we’ve been voted the UK’s Best Mortgage Broker four years running by our customers!